-• All school rules are in effect and students are expected to conduct themselves in an appropriate manner.
+All school rules are in effect and students are expected to conduct themselves in an appropriate manner.
 Profanity, disrespect for the rights and privileges of others, fighting, public displays of affection will not be tolerated.
-The possession anduse of tobacco,

-- alcohol and drugs or look-alikes is strictly forbidden.
-Failure to follow any of theschool rules at a dance will result in expulsion from the dance and the potential for additionalconsequences per building administration. - The entrance and exit for the dance will be through entrance BB which is in the courtyard atthe gym doors next to the girl's locker room. - Students are required to show their school debit/ID card for admittance to all dances.
+The possession and/or use of tobacco, alcohol and drugs or look-alikes is strictly forbidden.
+Failure to follow any of the school rules at a dance will result in expulsion from the dance and the potential for additional consequences per building administration.

+The entrance and exit for the dance will be through entrance BB which is in the courtyard at the gym doors next to the girls' locker room.

+- Students are required to show their school debit/ID card for admittance to all dances.
 One exception to this rule is for dances that require a pre-purchased ticket.
-In this case, the purchase ofthe ticket requires the debit/ID card.
-If a student does not have a debit/ID card, but has ordered a replacement card through the guidance office, themust show a receipt for the new debit/ID card in order to be admitted. - Appropriate attire is required.
+In this case, the purchase of the ticket requires the debit/ID card.
+If a student does not have a debit/ID card but has ordered a replacement card through the main office, they must show a receipt for the new debit/ID card in order to be admitted. - Appropriate attire is required.
 Underwear must not be showing.
 Students must cover the midriff and wear tops with at least 2" wide straps (muscleshirts are not permitted), unless semi-formal or formal dress permits an exception to this.
-Skirts/ dresses should be longer than fingertip length (roughly 6 inches above the knee).
+Skirts/dresses should be longer than fingertip length (roughly 6 inches above the knee).
 Clothing, jewelry, or other items displaying inappropriate messages is also prohibited. - Students are expected to stay until the end of the dance.
 Leaving the dance early is not permitted unless the student's parent or guardian comes to the entrance and signs the student out.
-Students who leave the dance early will not be permitted to return to the dance.
+Students who leave the dance early will not be permitted toreturn to the dance.